Ranking 'Cinderella' Adaptations Based on Diversity

 Sam (Hilary Duff) has the classic Cinderella backstory, but she’s also a high school senior with dreams of going to Princeton.
 Her “prince” is a secret online admirer who’s actually the most popular jock in school.

-This movie has such bad humor and a boring plot that it's a bit hard to get through.
+This movie has such bad humor and a boring plot that it’s a bit hard to get through.
 And the use of POC as supporters to the white protagonists makes it worse.
 There’s a classic “mean girls” squad, complete with a token Black girl.
 Austin’s two best friends (who are very annoying) are Latino.
-And Rhonda, the most prominent Black character, is Sam’s fairy godmother figure who takes care of her like a mother (almost like a Mammy), and prioritizes Sam above all else.
+And Rhonda, the most prominent Black character, is Sam’s fairy godmother figure who takes care of her like a mother (almost like a Mammy) and prioritizes Sam above all else.

-Beloved for its simplicity, outstanding leads, and overall beauty, Disney’s Cinderella (2015) stays the most true to the original Disney animated film.
+Beloved for its simplicity, outstanding leads, and overall beauty, Disney’s Cinderella (2015) stays the truest to the original Disney animated film.
 This is the most intimate of the Cinderella adaptations.
 It focuses on Ella’s journey through loss and her admirable courage and kindness.
 Lily James is perfectly cast, embodying Ella’s compassion and grace.
 Richard Madden oozes charm as the prince (making any viewer fall in love with him).
-Unlike other actors, James and Madden have an undeniable chemistry from the moment their characters meet.
+Unlike other actors, James and Madden have undeniable chemistry from the moment their characters meet.
 They make you believe they have fallen deeply in love with one another after just two meetings.
 The ballroom dance scene is an instant classic; Lily James is a vision in the iconic dress.
 Cate Blanchett also makes a visually striking and delightfully evil stepmother.

 Unfortunately, while this film ranks higher for quality, it ranks lower for diversity.
 There is barely any diversity among the cast.
 The singular Black character with a speaking role is the Prince’s captain of the guard and his confidante — the Black Best Friend.
 He has no desires of his own but to support the prince’s desires.
 Only one other POC in the movie has a speaking role for just a few moments, and it’s the Spanish princess Chelina who the prince passes over for Ella.